 7 Silent Signs Your Hair Is Desperate for Certain Nutrients

 Much like our fluctuating moods, our hair has good days and bad days.
-But if you've noticed changes in your locks that seem abnormal or constant, it's time to dig a little deeper.
-After all, our hair can give us a glimpse into our bodies—here, experts reveal what your locks may be trying to tell you.
+But if you've noticed changes in your locks that seem abnormal or constant, it's time to dig deeper.

 Your hair is shedding like crazy